digiverse/datomic-qbuilder/README.md

 entity.

 #### Pull Section
-The pull expressions that also support nested attributes in case of reference attribute
+The pull expressions that also support nested attributes in case of reference attribute.

+NOTE: the pull section is enabled only if the find expression is in the `[?e ...]` form.

+#### Sorting of Results
+Sorting can currently be specified on simple attributes, nested attribute sorting (in case of reference attributes) and advanced expressions (we are using specter on the backend) will also be supported in the future.

+NOTE: the sorting section is enabled only if the find expression is in the `[?e ...]` form.

 ### Nested Results Display
 The results are able to display nested data (e.g. the data obtained from Datomic by the use of the '*' pull expression)

-### Intelligent Sorting of Results
-Not yet implemented

 ### Schema Viewer
 Not yet implemented